About Imaginaire Speech and Drama

 Director and Teacher

-Bachelor of Performing and Screen Arts, majoring in Acting.
+Bachelor of Performing and Screen Arts

 Nicole has extensive experience working with children in the Arts.
-A Speech and Drama Teacher for 10 years, Nicole has taught a wide range of ages from preschoolers to primary and secondary students.
+A Speech and Drama Teacher for 12 years, Nicole has taught a wide range of ages from preschoolers to primary and secondary students.
 She was also selected as the 'Artist in Residence' at Pakuranga College, under the Ministry of Education’s ‘Artist in Schools Programme’.
 She created and ran workshops based on acting techniques for over 300 students of Drama, Dance and English as well as special needs students.

-Nicole is an Actor and Voice Over Artist and has also been a professional children’s entertainer for over 16 years and founded her company Imaginaire in 2009.
+Nicole is an Actor and Voice Over Artist and has also been a professional children’s entertainer for over 17 years and founded her company Imaginaire in 2009.

 Nicole has a natural affinity with young people and has a caring, imaginative and enthusiastic teaching style.
 Nicole is passionate about working with young people and inspiring them to grow into their own and develop confidence through drama and the performing arts.